Board of Trustees

 Twelve years ago Bongani started off as a cattle herder, and over time due to his keen interest in wildlife and conservation, he improved his position.
 He now also helps with managing the human wildlife conflict hotline and responding to the local community reports of conflict incidents.
 Bongani has extensive training in everything from telemetry (for tracking collared animals) to tracking wildlife in the bush.
 Bongani works on a range of projects but specifically assists with our projects with local communities.
 He is a huge asset to the Vic Falls Wildlife Trust and we thank him for his help.

 Nancy is our conservation education officer who grew up in Victoria Falls, Zimbabwe.
 She is a qualified teacher with a diploma in education from Mutare Teachers College.
-She holds a BSc honors degree in Geography and environmental science and is currently pursuing a Masters degree in Natural Resources Management and Environmental Sustainability.
+She holds a BSc honors degree in Geography and environmental science and she holds a Masters degree in Natural Resources Management and Environmental Sustainability.
 At the Trust she is responsible for lesson development and implementation in line with ecosystems and wildlife conservation.
 She also coordinates the elephant interaction program for the rural and urban primary schools every week.

 Guendolyne was born and raised in Zimbabwe.
 She completed a Bachelor’s of Arts from the University of Namibia where she developed an interest in conservation and sustainable development.
 Guendolyne was an active member of the conservation club at University and undertook projects looking at rhino conservation and community-based tourism.
 Guendolyne has 10 years’ administrative experience in diverse business settings.